Dr John Scott

-John has presented papers at AARE and ANZHES Annual conferences; he is currently preparing a number of papers for presentation to peer-reviewed journals, and is intending to write a book, together with Dr Ann Cheryl Armstrong, which embodies the insights which have resulted from his research, following an invitation from LAP Lambert Academic Publishing, Germany.
+John has presented papers at AARE and ANZHES Annual conferences; since his graduation in 2013, he has given presentations to a number of Independent schools.
+Together with Dr Ann Cheryl Armstrong, John is currently writing a number of papers for presentation to peer-reviewed journals, which embody and develop the insights which have resulted from his research.

 - Scott, J. & Armstrong A. C. (2011).
 Faith-based Schools and the Public Good: Purposes and Perspectives.
 In Sarah Howard AARE International Education Research Conference 2010 (Proceedings).
 Melbourne, 28 November - 2 December 2010.